If you're planning a trip to Canada or Ontario's Sunset Country from the United States you need to be aware of new restrictions currently in effect.

 What Types of Food Can I Bring into Canada?

-Visitors to Canada are required, by law, to declare all plant, animal, and food items they bring into the Country.
-This includes items related to plants, animals and food, or their by-products.
+Click here for a complete list of food and animal-related products that you can bring into Canada.
+Visitors to Canada are required, by law, to declare all plant, animal, and food items they bring into the country.
+This includes items related to plants, animals, and food or their by-products.

 If you bring these products into Canada, you may go through further inspections at the point of entry (that is, border crossings, airports).
 Be prepared for delays if further inspection is required.